Reform War: Liberal Triumph

-Foreign Powers
+Foreign support

 After Zuloaga's coup, the conservative government was recognized swiftly by Spain and France.
-Neither conservatives nor liberals ever had official foreign troops as part of their respective armed forces.
-The conservative government signed the Mon-Almonte Treaty with Spain that promised to pay the Spanish government indemnities in exchange for aid.
+Neither the conservatives nor the liberals ever had official foreign troops as part of their respective armed forces.
+The conservative government signed the Mon-Almonte Treaty with Spain, which promised to pay the Spanish government indemnities in exchange for aid.
 The liberals also sought foreign support from the United States.
 Mexico signed the McLane-Ocampo Treaty, which would have granted to the United States perpetual transit and extraterritorial rights in Mexico.
-This treaty was denounced by conservatives and some liberals, with Juárez countering that the territorial losses to the United States had occurred under the conservatives.
+The treaty was denounced by conservatives and some liberals, and Juárez countered that the territorial losses to the United States had occurred under the conservatives.
 With the liberal victory, Juárez's government was unable to meet foreign debt obligations, some of which stemmed from the Mon-Almonte Treaty.
 When Juárez's government suspended payments, the pretext was used to inaugurate the Second French Intervention in Mexico.

-During the Reform War as the military stalemate continued, some liberals considered the idea of foreign intervention.
-The brothers Miguel Lerdo de Tejada and Sebastián were liberal politicians from Veracruz and had commercial connections with the United States.
+During the Reform War, as the military stalemate continued, some liberals considered the idea of foreign intervention.
+The brothers Miguel Lerdo and Sebastián de Tejada were liberal politicians from Veracruz and had commercial connections with the United States.
 Miguel Lerdo, Juárez's Minister of Finance, attempted to negotiate a loan with the United States.
 He was reported to despair of Mexico's situation and saw some form of protection from the United States as the way forward and the way to prevent a resurgence of Spanish colonialism.
-Correspondence between Melchor Ocampo and Santos Degollado discussing Lerdo's attempt to negotiate a loan was captured and published by conservatives.
+Correspondence between Melchor Ocampo and Santos Degollado that discussed Lerdo's attempt to negotiate a loan was captured and published by conservatives.
 Degollado was later to advocate mediation through the diplomatic corps in Mexico to end the conflict.
-Juárez flatly refused Degollado's call to resign, since Juárez saw that as turning over Mexico's future to European powers.
+Juárez flatly refused Degollado's call to resign and saw that as turning over Mexico's future to European powers.